DeepMicroscopy/FELIX/lib/README.md

 - `dataset.py`: Contains the dataset classes to train and evaluate the cat classifier.
 - `datamodule.py`- Contains the pytorch-lightning datamodule classes for training the cat classifier.
-- `model.py`: Contains the code to create a torchvision classifier pretrained with ImageNet weichts.
+- `model.py`: Contains the code to create a torchvision classifier pretrained with ImageNet weights.
 - `loss.py`: Contains code to train a model using LogitNormLoss.